Non-Profit Organizations – Total and Exempt Organizations by Category

 Description of the Indicator

-This indicator provides information on the number and structure of non-profit organizations in the region.
-Non-profits are categorized by the IRS based on their designated purpose.
+This indicator offers insights into the number and structure of nonprofit organizations in the region.
+Nonprofits are classified by the IRS according to their designated purposes.

 Why is it important?